 Lettering is clear and the rim remains.
 Reverse features of Shield nickels are often bold in original strike depth leaving a nice appearance to many examples.

 Aside from rare dates, the condition of a coin is everything.
 It determines the desirability and your Shield nickel value.

-It takes time and skill to accurately grade a coin and to distinguish the finer points that separate each grade.
+It takes time and skill to accurately grade a coin and distinguish the finer points that separate each grade.
 It is not an exact science.
 Dealers and collectors have their opinions, you have yours, and they can all differ slightly.
-However, if you have a coin you believe rare and valuable...
+However, if you have a coin you believe is rare and valuable...